-Developing new precision treatments for COVID-19 requires a detailed understanding of SARS-CoV-2, and Garvan researchers are helping provide an entirely new perspective on the virus.
+Developing new precision treatments for COVID-19 requires a detailed understanding of the SARS-CoV-2 virus.

-An international team led by Professor Sean O’Donoghue from the Garvan Institute and CSIRO’s Data61 has developed a resource that will make it easier for scientists to visualise the 3D shape of the viral proteins of SARS-CoV-2 and could help identify how the virus might best be targeted.
+An international team led by Professor Sean O’Donoghue from the Garvan Institute and CSIRO’s Data61 has developed a computational resource that allows scientists to visualise the 3D shape of the viral proteins of SARS-CoV-2 and could help identify how the virus might best be targeted.